 CAA and CAAI

-Through the establishment of the CAAI and the launch of the CAAI Arbitration Rules, the CAA-CAAI dual-track system of arbitration means that arbitrations seated in Taiwan are administered by the CAA under CAA Arbitration Rules, while those seated outside Taiwan are administered by the CAAI under CAAI Arbitration Rules.
+Through the establishment of the CAAI and the launch of the CAAI Arbitration Rules, the CAA-CAAI dual-track system of arbitration means that arbitration seated in Taiwan is administered by the CAA under CAA Arbitration Rules, while arbitration seated outside Taiwan is administered by the CAAI under CAAI Arbitration Rules.

 The CAAI Arbitration Rules represent a modified adoption and reflection of international standards and trends.
 Their distinctive features seek to (re)balance and ensure party autonomy, impartiality and efficiency.
-These include: double time limits on closure of proceedings and award-making; a three-tiered approach to language and seat of arbitration; a streamlined approach to emergency and interim measures; a harmonised approach to the initial commencement of single arbitration for multiple contracts; and the subsequent consolidation of arbitrations.
+These include: double time limits on closure of proceedings and award-making; a three-tiered approach to language and seat of arbitration; a streamlined approach to emergency and interim measures; and a harmonised approach to complex arbitration.

 Arbitrators and users

-The CAA has 900-plus registered arbitrators and 140-plus mediators from Taiwan and abroad.
-The CAAI further developed a new and separate registry of the CAAI arbitrators after inviting lawyers, scholars and experts from all sectors, nations and generations, with a special emphasis on Mandarin Chinese and skills in handling bilingual or cross-border disputes.
+The CAA has over 900 registered arbitrators and over 140 mediators from Taiwan and abroad.
+The CAAI further developed a new and separate registry of the CAAI arbitrators after inviting lawyers, scholars and experts from all sectors, nations and generations, with a special emphasis on Mandarin Chinese and skills in handling bilingual or crossborder disputes.

-The quality and diversity of the CAA and the CAAI arbitrators, together with the dual-track system, are particularly suitable for potential users involved in transactions or disputes with either Chinese-speaking parties, or other Chinese and/ or Taiwanese elements.
-As neutral and professional arbitral institutions for the Asia-Pacific region and beyond, the CAA and the CAAI continue to help parties to resolve disputes effectively and efficiently by aligning with international standards and practices while accommodating the parties’ specific needs.
+The quality and diversity of the CAA and the CAAI arbitrators, together with the dual-track system, are particularly suitable for potential users involved in transactions or disputes with either Chinese-speaking parties, or other Chinese and/or Taiwanese elements.

 The CAA has cooperative arrangements regarding information exchange, recommendation of mediators/arbitrators, facility assistance, etc, with 30 institutions in Europe, America, Asia and Africa.
-The CAA is also a member of the Asia Pacific Regional Arbitration Group and the International Council for Commercial Arbitration, and an associate member of the International Federation of Asian and Western Pacific Contractors’ Associations.
+The CAA is also member of arbitral institution groups, such as the Asia Pacific Regional Arbitration Group and the International Council for Commercial Arbitration.
+In 2020, joining the collective response of international arbitration communities to the covid-19 pandemic, the CAA actively offered its newly upgraded videoconferencing and virtual hearing facilities to support arbitration administered by the sister organisations.

 376 Renai Road